Catherine Musto M.Ed. PgDip. MBACP Reg. UKCP

-Maybe you’re feeling overwhelmed or anxious or a bit depressed and you don’t understand why.
+Maybe you’re feeling overwhelmed, stressed, anxious or a bit depressed and you don’t understand why.
 Or, perhaps, you may know exactly what is troubling you but you just don’t know how to deal with it.

 I provide a safe, professional and containing space where you can explore your thoughts and feelings; where you can talk and be heard.